 Non-Communicable Diseases (NCDs) such as diabetes and high blood pressure are the number one cause of death and disability globally.
 More than 75% of premature NCD-related deaths occur in low- and middle-income countries.
-A new programme mainly funded by the Swiss Agency for Development and Cooperation aims to tackle NCDs in Lesotho, building on long-term experience in HIV/AIDS chronic disease care.
+A programme mainly funded by the Swiss Agency for Development and Cooperation aims to tackle NCDs in Lesotho, building on long-term experience in HIV/AIDS chronic disease care.

 In many sub-Saharan African countries, including Lesotho, NCDs have overtaken infectious diseases as the major burden of disease.
 Lesotho has successfully managed to reduce HIV transmission and AIDS-related deaths due to a decentralized HIV testing and care strategy.
 A key attribute of this strategy was the involvement of community lay health workers (LHWs) to guarantee access of testing and treatment to the rural population.